 Best Lawn Fertilizer Spreaders with Large Storage Capacity

-A fertilizer spreader is a key equipment for homeowners who maintain wide lawns or gardens.
-A good fertilizer spreader can you spread fertilizer quickly and efficiently.
+A fertilizer spreader is a key equipment (the other being an lawn aerator) for homeowners who maintain wide lawns or gardens.
 In this article, we provide a few lawn fertilizer spreader recommendations and key features to look out.

 Lawn Fertilizer Spreader Recommendations

 Scotts Pro EdgeGuard

 Scotts is a leading brand in the lawn care space so it should come to no surprise that they have high-quality fertilizer spreaders.
 The Scotts Pro EdgeGuard can hold up to 18,000 square feet of lawn care products.
 It also comes with pneumatic tires that make the spreader a lot easier to push around.
 The EdgeGuard feature is very helpful as it could prevent the lawn product from getting spread on non-grass areas.

 Agri-Fab Broadcast Spreader

 This is a tow-behind broadcast spreader so you’ll need some sort of vehicle like a tractor.
 It can hold up to 130 pounds.
 This allows you to save time refilling if you have spread fertilizer across a big lawn.
 The large diameter tires give the spreader stability across uneven surfaces.
 It is fairly easy to assemble but expect the assembling time to take more than 30 minutes.